 Imagine how much they would struggle climbing to the summit of Mt Everest, which is 29,029 feet.
-This allows one of the biggest challenges with the climb and the reason that so many people don’t succeed.
+This allows one of the biggest challenges with the climb and why so many people fail.

 Even if you start your voyage at the ideal time, late March, where can be a huge factor in your climb?

-When you are climbing for two months, you will need a lot of food and other supplies along the journey.
-Just think about carrying enough food to keep you energized for that much hiking and climbing.
+When you are climbing for two months, you will need many food and other supplies along the journey.
+So think about carrying enough food to keep you energized for that much hiking and climbing.

-Thankfully, there are a few stations along the route, and I stress few.
-Even with the camps to replenish your supplies, this is a significant challenge once you are past the last camp and starting the long climb to the summit.
+Thankfully, there are a few stations along the route, and I stress a few.
+However, even with the camps to replenish your supplies, this is a significant challenge once you are past the last camp and starting the long climb to the summit.